 - A minimum cumulative GPA of 2.5 (Please note: many foreign institutions may require a higher GPA of 2.75 or 3.0) and certification that the student is not on academic probation.

-Additional documents and/or a portfolio of work may be required and will be noted on the Study Abroad application.
+Additional documents, an external application, and/or a portfolio of work may be required and will be noted on the Study Away application.

 National Student Exchange